 Anne Dupont Endowed Scholarship: Gives preference to graduate students who are active in the Office of Diversity Affairs or End the Gap programming.
 Scholarships are awarded for one year and are potentially renewable.

-Daniel A. Kind: To provide scholarships to MBA students who have earned an undergraduate or graduate degree in a recognized engineering discipline with a minimum 3.0 GPA.
+Daniel A. Kind Fellowship: To provide scholarships to MBA students who have earned an undergraduate degree in a recognized engineering discipline with a minimum 3.0 GPA.